aspose-total/Aspose.Total-Products/total/en/java/conversion/html-to-tga/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert HTML to TGA via Java" h2="Export HTML file to TGA within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert html file to TGA image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to TGA.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an HTML file to a TGA image in Java is a straightforward process that can be completed in two simple steps.
+The first step involves using the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export HTML to JPEG.
+The second step involves using the Aspose.Imaging for Java Image Processing API to render the JPEG to TGA.

+The Aspose.PDF for Java API is a powerful tool for converting HTML to JPEG.
+It is designed to be easy to use and provides a wide range of features, such as the ability to convert HTML to PDF, XPS, and other image formats.
+It also supports a variety of image formats, including JPEG, PNG, BMP, and TIFF.

+The Aspose.Imaging for Java Image Processing API is a comprehensive library for manipulating images.
+It provides a wide range of features, such as the ability to resize, crop, rotate, and flip images.
+It also supports a variety of image formats, including JPEG, PNG, BMP, and TIFF.
+With this API, you can easily render JPEG to TGA.

+By combining the Aspose.PDF for Java and Aspose.Imaging for Java APIs, you can easily convert HTML to TGA in Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of tools for working with documents, images, and other file formats.
+With this package, you can quickly and easily convert HTML to TGA in Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}